15 Enticing Survival Books Like The Hatchet

 Were you hooked on Brian’s journey in The Hatchet?
 You’ll be happy to know that that was just the first story in his collection.
 Brian’s journey continues with The River.

 Two years after Brian’s experience in the woods, he’s asked to do it again.
 This time, he’s going to train a government psychologist.
-What seemed like an assignment at first turned into another intense journey for our favorite character.

 While Brians is training Dereck Holtzer, a storm approaches.
 Dereck gets hit by lightning and goes into a coma.
 Brian must use his survival instinct and knowledge to bring Dereck to safety.